• Skip to primary navigation

 Jump to Recipe Print Recipe

-Why you will love this recipe:
+Why you will love these muffins:

 • Spices: ground cinnamon, nutmeg, cloves, allspice and sea salt - this combination of spices gives these muffins that perfect fall flavour.

-• Eggs – a key ingredient to help these muffins rise.
+• Eggs: a key ingredient to help these muffins rise.
 I have not tried using any egg replacers for this recipe and do not recommend it.

 • If you don't have a standing mixer you can mix the ingredients by hand using a whisk or spoon.